Welcome to the Student Experience Office Website

 - The Student Experience Office leads the strategic development and direction of policy and practice related to the UCC Student Experience in a wide range of functions and activities.

-- The Head of Student Experience is a member of the University Senior Management Team and a wide variety of University committees.
-The Head of Student Experience also works closely with other senior managers, such as VP Teaching & Learning, Heads of College and the Academic Secretary to ensure that policies and procedures relating to the student experience are appropriate and effective.
+- The Director of Student Experience is a member of the University Senior Management Team and a wide variety of University committees.
+The Director of Student Experience also works closely with other senior managers, such as VP Teaching & Learning, Heads of College and the Academic Secretary to ensure that policies and procedures relating to the student experience are appropriate and effective.

-- The Head of Student Experience has line management and budgetary responsibility for the following services:
+- The Director of Student Experience has line management and budgetary responsibility for the following services:

-- Access Programme comprising: Disability Support Service; Mature Students; UCC Plus+
+- Access & Participation comprising: Disability Support Service; Mature Students; UCC Plus+

 - Granary Theatre